What is the muscle pump?

-Strength training on the machines in the gym, cycling, swimming, hiking, walking, running and even going for a stroll all have a relieving effect.
-In the office, you should use every opportunity to move.
+Strength training in the fitness center on machines, cycling, swimming, hiking, walking, running, but also walks have a relieving effect.
+In the office, you should take every opportunity to move.
 So get up more often, use the stairs instead of the elevator if possible, or take a walk during your lunch break.

 Muscle pump while sitting : Everyone should ideally perform vein gymnastics exercises every day.
 This is very easy to do and can be done in many situations, such as during breaks at work or at home while watching TV:

 - Sit upright on the front third of the chair, tilt the pelvis forward, both feet are on the floor.
-Now alternately raise and lower your heels.
-Keep the front part of your feet on the floor.
+Now lift and lower the heels alternately.
+Keep the tip of the foot on the ground.

-- Take turns lifting one foot and then putting the whole sole of the foot back down.
-Speed up the movement as if you wanted to walk very fast (“tap”) on the spot (while sitting!).
+- Alternately lift one foot and then put it back on with the whole sole of the foot.
+Become faster in the movement, as if you wanted to walk (“tap”) very fast on the spot (while sitting!).

-- Extend one leg and pull your toes upward.
-As you do so, lean your upper body forward.
+- Stretch one leg and pull the tip of the foot.
+Tilt the upper body forward.
 This will stretch both the calf and the back of the thigh.

 What is a calf muscle pump?

-The calf muscle pump is a type of pump that is driven by muscle power.
+The muscle calf pump is a type of pump that is operated by muscle power.
 There are several muscle pumps in our body that are needed to transport or pump venous blood back to the heart.
 Especially in the legs, the muscle pump is responsible for driving the blood circulation in the veins.
 Accordingly, the calf muscle pump is the muscle pump in the calf.

 The importance of movement

-When moving, the so-called muscle belly (the swelling of a skeletal muscle between the origin and insertion) acts like a pump, because the pressure of the muscle causes the blood to be pumped upwards.
+During movement, the so-called muscle belly (the swelling of a skeletal muscle between its origin and attachment) acts like a pump, because the pressure of the muscle causes the blood to be pumped upwards.
 Without movement, however, little or nothing would happen in the veins, because every muscle movement alternately exerts a pressure or a suction effect on the veins.
 If the force – whether pressure or suction – on the veins were missing, the heart would have to work extremely hard and pump both the arterial blood and the venous blood through the entire body.

 In other words: a muscle pump only works properly if it is activated by movement.